mattermost/docs/source/about/corporate-directory-integration.rst

 Corporate Directory Integration
 ================================

-Mattermost Enterprise Edition offers advanced security and authentication options for integrating with corporate directories.
+Mattermost offers advanced security and authentication options for integrating with corporate directories.
 This guide outlines the options available.

 Basic authentication
 ---------------------